Your new design will be uploaded in:

 EYFS

-The gross and fine motor control needed for writing, hand-eye co-ordination and vocabulary of movement are initially promoted through activities such as dough disco and ‘scribble while you wiggle,’ as well as many opportunities to make marks using a wide range of brushes, pens and pencils on both flat and vertical surfaces.
+The gross and fine motor control needed for writing, hand-eye co-ordination and vocabulary of movement are promoted through many opportunities to make marks using a wide range of brushes, pens and pencils on both flat and vertical surfaces.
 Correct letter formation is modelled from the start of phonics teaching.
 In the spring term all letters are taught and practised in handwriting ‘families.’
 Details are shared with parents via the home-school link book.
 In the summer term all children are encouraged to develop an effective pencil grip, sit at a table and write on lined paper.

-In Y1 correct letter formation is taught and practised in handwriting ‘families.’
+In Y1 and Y2 handwriting is taught daily.
+Correct letter formation is taught and practised in handwriting ‘families.’
 Handwriting is linked closely to spelling practice and phonics.
+In Y2 the Pen Pals scheme is used to teach early joining.

-Handwriting is taught using the Pen Pals scheme from Y2 to Y6.
-There are two discreet 15 minute handwriting lessons per week.
-Children first learn to join letters in Y2.
+Handwriting is taught using the Pen Pals scheme from Y3 to Y6.
+Handwriting continues to be a priority in Y3 where there are two discreet 15 minute handwriting lessons per week.
 In Y3 children move from using pencils to pens.
+Further up the school, handwriting is taught as part of the graphology spelling session.
+The Pen Pals scheme materials are used to support children who need extra practice to improve their handwriting.

 Spelling

 We value and promote accurate spelling.
 When children build a wide repertoire of known spellings it reduces cognitive overload and allows them to focus on other aspects of writing.
-Spelling skills build up systematically, starting with phonics in Reception and Y1 and then using the Spelling Shed scheme from Y2 to Y6.
+Spelling skills build up systematically.
+Little WaNdle Letters and Sounds Revised is our approved phonics scheme which starts in Reception and Y1 and then provides a bridge to spelling in Y2.
+The Spelling Shed scheme, which follows the National Curriculum spelling progression, is used in Key Stage 2.
+We ensure that children acquire a variety of spelling strategies through explicit teaching and extensive practice.
+These include morphology, graphology, etymology, phonology and orthography.

 EYFS